vyos/vyos-documentation/docs/configexamples/ha.rst

 Configure conntrack-sync and enable helpers
 --------------------------------------------

-Conntrack modules are disabled by default because they cause more problems than they're worth, especially in a complex network.
-You can enable them manually if you wish.
+Conntrack helper modules are enabled by default, but they tend to cause more problems than they're worth in complex networks.
+You can disable all of them at one go.

 .. code-block:: none

-   set system conntrack modules ftp set system conntrack modules gre
+      delete system conntrack modules

 Now enable replication between nodes.
 Replace eth0.201 with bond0.201 on the hardware router.